AairTheGreat/StardewValleyMods/Better Panning/README.md

 * [Stardew Wiki](https://stardewvalleywiki.com) - To the people maintaining this very useful site.
 * [Stardew ID List](https://stardewids.com/) - To the people maintaining this very useful site.
 * [Teh's Fishing Overhaul](https://www.nexusmods.com/stardewvalley/mods/866) - TehPers, helped inspire the HUD used in this mod
+* To my testers: SparkyTheCat and My Better Half  -- Thank you!

 ## See Also
 * [Stardew Valley](https://www.stardewvalley.net/) - Home page and blog